sQUlearn/squlearn/docs/user_guide/encoding_circuits.rst

 :class:`TranspiledEncodingCircuit` class.
 By utilizing this class, you can input an existing quantum encoding circuit and have its circuit transpiled according to the specified backend and transpiler settings, which are the same settings used in Qiskit.
-The transpiled encoding circuit is internally employed in the QNN program and projected kernels, where it is employed internally.
+The transpiled encoding circuit is internally employed in the QNN program and projected kernels.

 **Example: Transpile a existing Encoding Circuit to a fake backend**